decentraland/adr/README.md

 ## How do ADRs work?

-Read [the ADR explaining the rationale](/content/ADR-1-adr-process.md) for a detailed explaination.
+Read [the ADR explaining the rationale](/content/ADR-1-adr-process.md) for a detailed explanation.

 ### ADR Process